poetteacherperformerscientistecologistwarpoet - home

 One of the fruits of this project, Search and Create, was a long-standing, low-profile 'poetry hunt' suitable for all visitors (though it was designed to be of particular interest to schools).
 Invented and implemented by Mario through the early stages of his residency, Search and Create could be found (after some searching!) throughout the Large Exhibits Gallery and Balconies at the Lambeth Road site.
 It was a distinctive and popular installation, surviving many years until its removal as a result of the Museum's major refurbishment completed in 2013.
 The composition and (canny, often provocative) placement of his poems served to multiply and expand the context of their associated artefacts and locations, to facilitate a much wider, richer range of viewer response.
 Petrucci termed this concept 'Multicaptioning'; it forms a keystone of his efforts to develop a textual-visual 'literARTure' in museums and other public spaces.

 The poem Negatives, written by Mario during his very first day at the Museum whilst being 'inducted' through the photographic archives, subsequently won the prestigious Bridport Prize.
-He has been commissioned to invent Multicaptions at the Cabinet War Rooms and with IWM North in order to generate new kinds of visitor/family response.
+He has been commissioned to invent Multicaptions at the Cabinet War Rooms [now 'Churchill War Rooms'] and with IWM North in order to generate new kinds of visitor/family response.
 He is the Museum's official Literacy Consultant and frequently teaches war poetry at the Museum (with Jon Stallworthy) for visiting schools and teachers.

 CLICK HERE. . . for a sample of Mario's site-specific & war-related poems used at IWM North for education/ learning [by kind permission].